acalton/client_server_chat/README.md

 In one terminal, run "python server.py"

-In another terminal, run "python client.py"
-Follow the server's directions to play a Hangman ASCII game
+In another terminal, run "python client.py" and follow the server's directions to play a Hangman ASCII game